shreya196/DigitalIndia-WebPage/README.md

 # Web Application
 1. This is a web page about Digital India
-2. Created in some days
+2. Created in few days